Paradoxxs/Gitbook/forensics/windows/program-and-file-execution.md

-# Program & file execution
+# Program execution

 ## UserAssist

-List GUI-based program executed by specific user.
-Uses GUID folder structured.
+List GUI-based program executed by the specific user and the run count.
+Organized by application GUID.

-All vaues are ROT-13 encoded
+All values are ROT-13 encoded.

+Last run time  is in UTC

 * XP & vista
   * 5e6ab780.. ⇒ internet toolbar